-Sapna Sharma, John J. Magnuson, Ryan Batt, Luke Winslow, and Johanna Korhonen
+Sapna Sharma, John J. Magnuson, Ryan D. Batt, Luke Winslow, and Johanna Korhonen

 Abstract

-We used direct human observations of ice phenology for Suwa Lake, Japan, and Torne River, Finland, from the past 5-7 centuries to characterize long-term changes in climate and variability.
-Increased rates of warming followed breakpoints of 1812 in Suwa (slopes) and 1867 in Torne (slopes), coinciding generally with the end of the Little Ice Age and the start of the Industrial Revolution.
-Variability in timing of ice formation and breakup using 30-year windows decreased or did not change over the extent of the records.
-Significant periodicities of oscillations did not persist over the entire time series, suggesting structural changes in teleconnections of climate drivers in response to a changing climate.
-Elevated atmospheric CO2 concentrations and air temperatures have the strongest relationships to later ice formation and earlier ice breakup, particularly after the breakpoints, suggesting the role of climate change in changing ice phenologies.
+We used direct human observations of ice phenology for Lake Suwa, Japan, and Torne River, Finland, from the past 5-7 centuries to characterize long-term changes in climate and variability.
+Increased rates of warming followed breakpoints of 1812 in Suwa (from 0.46 to 1.87 days per decade) and 1867 in Torne (from -0.30 to -0.66 days per decade), coinciding generally with the end of the Little Ice Age and the start of the Industrial Revolution.
+Variability in date of ice formation or breakup decreased or did not change over the extent of the records.
+Significant oscillations faded in the latter portion of the records, suggesting structural changes in teleconnections of climate drivers in response to a changing climate.
+Later ice formation and earlier ice breakup were correlated with increased atmospheric CO2 concentrations and air temperatures, particularly after the breakpoints, suggesting the role of climate change in changing ice phenologies.

 Main text

 Direct annual observations by humans of climatic variables over 5 to 7 centuries are rare, as most long-term climate time series have been inferred using paleo-chronologies.
-We analyze the two longest known contemporary ice records from inland waters, the timing of ice breakup from 1443-2004 for Suwa Lake, Japan and the timing of ice breakup from 1692-2013 for Torne River, Finland.
+We analyzed the two longest known contemporary ice records from inland waters, the timing of ice breakup from 1443-2004 for Lake Suwa, Japan and the timing of ice breakup from 1692-2013 for Torne River, Finland.
 We identified changing trends, variability, and periodicity in climate using observational records that encompassed major global events, including the Little Ice Age, a ~ 40% increase in atmospheric CO2 concentrations since the start of the Industrial Revolution, and substantial land use change associated with urbanization, deforestation, and agriculture (IPCC 2013).

-The Suwa Lake and Torne River ice records were collected primarily for religious or economic purposes, but provide unique opportunities to analyze and infer climatic change and variability over centuries.
+The Lake Suwa and Torne River ice records were collected primarily for religious or economic purposes, but provide unique opportunities to analyze and infer climatic change and variability over centuries.
 The long-term ice freeze record for Suwa was collected by Shinto priests.
 The Shinto legend is that the male God would cross the lake to visit the female God at her shrine across the lake.
 The footsteps on the ice of the male God left a sinusoidal ice ridge known as the omiwatari in Japanese.
 This important event was celebrated and recorded by at least 15 generations of Shinto priests since 1443 (Arakawa 1954; Mikami 2008; Takasaki, pers. comm).
 For Torne River, the tradition of recording the date of ice breakup was important to the river’s role in trade, transportation, food, and recreation (Loader et al. 2011).

 Importantly, these two ice records, beginning several centuries before the start of the Industrial Revolution, allow us to identify whether there have been changes in trends, variability, and periodicities since the beginning of the Industrial Revolution.
 In addition, the direct human observations over 5-7 centuries, potentially allows detection of oscillations with longer periods than are possible with shorter time series with more certainty, identification of how relationships with drivers have changed over time, and to judge whether direct observations are consistent with findings using paleo-inferred climate records.